 This symbol is used where caution is required.
 Refer to the accompanying information or documents to protect against personal injury or damage to the instrument.
-4 This symbol warns of a potential risk of shock hazard.
+A This symbol warns of a potential risk of shock hazard.
 This symbol is used to denote the measurement ground connection.
-This symbol is used to denote a safety ground connection. Ů This symbol shows that the switch is an On/Standby switch.
+This symbol is used to denote a safety ground connection. Ф This symbol shows that the switch is an On/Standby switch.
 When it is pressed, the scope's state switches between Operation and Standby.
 This switch does not disconnect the device's power supply.
-To completely power off the scope, the power switch on the rear panel should be turned to "Off". ~ This symbol is used to represent alternating current, or "AC".
+To completely power off the scope, the power cord must be unplugged from the AC socket after the oscilloscope is in the standby state.

+~ This symbol is used to represent alternating current, or "AC".
 CAUTION The "CAUTION" symbol indicates a potential hazard.
 It calls attention to a procedure, practice, or condition which may be dangerous if not followed.
 Do not proceed until its conditions are fully understood and met.
 WARNING The "WARNING" symbol indicates a potential hazard.
 It calls attention to a procedure, practice, or condition which, if not followed, could cause bodily injury or death.
 If a WARNING is indicated, do not proceed until the safety conditions are fully understood and met.